Upper shadow

 Types of Candlesticks

-Candlesticks are classified according to the length of the body, the existence or non-existence of shadows and the length of shadows.
-The body lengths, which show the strength of the daily price movement, are classified as short, normal and long.
-The candlesticks characterized by small bodies (spinning tops) or absence of bodies (Doji) signify market indecision.
-When the day’s open, high, low and close are all equal, a Four Price Doji without any body and shadows emerge which most of the time is caused by data errors, or non-traded days.
-Long black or white (hollow) bodies lacking upper shadows, lower shadows or both are called Marubozu.
-The body color represents that either the buyers are in control of the market (if white or hollow) or the sellers (if black).
+Candlesticks are classified based on the body length, the presence or absence of shadows, and the shadow length.
+Body lengths, indicative of the strength of the daily price movement, are categorized as short, normal, and long.
+Candlesticks with small bodies (spinning tops) or no bodies at all (Doji) indicate market indecision.
+When the open, high, low, and close prices are all equal, a Four Price Doji, which lacks any body or shadows, may appear, often due to data errors or non-traded days.
+Long black or white (hollow) bodies with no upper shadows, lower shadows, or both, are referred to as Marubozu.
+The body color signifies market control: a white or hollow body indicates buyer control, while a black body indicates seller control.

-The bulls.com© family websites use a specific and unique algorithm to determine and classify the body lengths during the identification process.
-The identification of candlesticks and patterns are based on certain algorithmic premises and their details are explained in “Pattern Requirements and Flexibility” subtitle on candlestick pages.
-All the doji, spinning tops and high waves are treated as different elements of the general Doji family.
-The algorithm assigns a specific stop loss level and a unique confirmation level to each identified pattern.
-Only the reversal patterns are taken into consideration in this system, the continuation patterns are omitted.
+The bulls.com© family websites employ a proprietary algorithm to ascertain and classify body lengths during the candlestick identification process.
+Candlestick and pattern identification relies on specific algorithmic principles, detailed under the "Pattern Requirements and Flexibility" section on the candlestick pages.
+Doji, spinning tops, and high waves are categorized as distinct components of the overarching Doji family.
+The algorithm assigns a distinct stop-loss level and a unique confirmation level to each identified pattern.
+This system exclusively considers reversal patterns, disregarding continuation patterns.

 Use of Candlesticks

-Single candlesticks give valuable information about the psychology and underlying price dynamics of the market, especially when they are interpreted in the light of all the possible news and fundamental facts about a security.
-Candlesticks observed at significant support and resistance levels particularly deserve serious consideration as bullish or bearish reversal signals.
-However, due attention to the direction of the prior trend is always warranted.
+Single candlesticks provide valuable insights into market sentiment and underlying price dynamics, especially when analyzed in the context of relevant news and fundamental factors related to a security.
+Candlesticks observed at key support and resistance levels warrant serious consideration as potential bullish or bearish reversal signals.
+However, it is essential to always consider the direction of the preceding trend.

 The bulls.com© family websites whose trading signals are derived from candlesticks and patterns are designed with due respect for all these subtle points.
 The algorithm will find new patterns at the end of each day if there is sufficient data.
 It establishes and revises, if necessary, the confirmation and stop loss levels on a daily basis.
 The history of candlesticks, patterns, their confirmations, and resulting signals are displayed separately for each security on the websites.